jamessud/jamessud.github.io/_projects/words_12_chicago.md

 #### Untitled
 <br/>

-the air is frigid
+the air is frigid,

-so sitting on this concrete bench my thighs feel wet
+so sitting on this concrete bench my thighs feel wet.

 <br/>

-I feel my flesh is no warmth
+I feel my flesh is no warmth,

-my hand is a bundle of bones
+my hand is a bundle of bones.

 <br/>